 Peatlands in good condition actively form peat, removing CO2 from the atmosphere and storing carbon in the soil.
 Conversely, degraded peatlands may emit more CO2 than they remove and become a net source of greenhouse gases (GHG).
 If we lost all of the carbon stored in our peat soils as CO2, it would be the equivalent of more than 120 times our annual GHG emissions.
 Peatland restoration is therefore encouraged to help remove GHG from the atmosphere and combat climate change.
-The Scottish Government's Climate Change Plan sets targets to restore 50,000 hectares of degraded peatland by 2020, increasing to 250,000 hectares by 2030.
+The Scottish Government's climate change plan 2018-2032 update aims to restore at least 250,000 hectares of degraded peatland by 2030.

 Peatland restoration has many other benefits including providing an internationally important habitat, improving water quality and reducing flood risk.